Curator Conversations: Mark S. Melville on “Unspeakably Queer”

 Curatorial: Let's start with the underpinnings.
 How did you come across this selection and what caught your eye initially?

-Hoppé was a theatrical producer on the side for a while and befriended many actors, designers and impresarios.
-Also a gallerist, he gave individual shows in his own home to at least seven queer artists, and they appear to have been smash successes!
+Hoppé was a theatrical producer on the side for a while and befriended actors, designers and impresarios.
+Also a gallerist, he gave individual exhibitions in his own home to at least seven known queer artists that I have counted so far.
+The exhibitions were smash successes.
 The queen would attend!
 The art would sell out!
-A writer himself, he understood the more solitary passions of literary figures and was able to draw them out and present their true personality in a photo.

 Curatorial: Why the exhibition title, “Unspeakably Queer”?